maurya-anand/nf-ont-methpro/README.md

    }
    ```

-   **Note:** The reference file must have an index (`.fai`) file.
-Generate it with: `samtools faidx GrCh38.fa`

-   For more information on basecall models and modification options, refer to the [Dorado documentation](https://software-docs.nanoporetech.com/dorado/latest/models/selection/#selecting-modified-base-models).

-   When `--regions_bed` is provided:

-   - Only reads overlapping the specified regions are extracted during haplotype splitting
-   - Methylation calling is performed only on these regions
-   - Significantly reduces processing time for targeted analysis

 4. **Run the pipeline:**

    ```bash
    nextflow run main.nf -profile docker
    ```

+> [!NOTE]
+>
+> - The reference genome file must have a corresponding index (`.fai`) file in the same directory.
+Generate it with: `samtools faidx GrCh38.fa`
+> - For information on selecting basecall models and modification options, refer to the [Dorado documentation](https://software-docs.nanoporetech.com/dorado/latest/models/selection/#selecting-modified-base-models).
+> - When `--regions_bed` is provided:
+>   - Only reads overlapping the specified regions are extracted during haplotype splitting.
+>   - MMethylation calling and DMR detection are restricted to these regions.
+>   - Significantly reduces processing time for targeted analysis.

 ## Workflow Overview